clg-admin/JAM-LTS/docs/model_use.rst

 First, it is important to consider the workflow shown in Figure 1.
 This workflow indicates which files are important for executing each step and provides a better general understanding.

 .. figure:: _static/_images/flujo_trabajo.png
+   :alt: Models used on the cost and benefits analysis
+   :width: 100%
    :align: center
-   :alt: Figure 1 Workflow of the OSeMOSYS-ECU model

-**Figure 19: Workflow of the OSeMOSYS-ECU model**
+   **Figure 19:** Workflow of the OSeMOSYS-ECU model

 **Create the model structure (A1)**